 In long-term care facilities, poor hiring practices, high turnover, and inadequate training are risk factors for abuse.
 In home care environments, elders who are socially isolated, overly dependent on a single caregiver, or mentally incapacitated are at greater risk than those who are still sharp and have strong support networks.
 You can protect your senior by broadening her circle of family caregivers and carefully evaluating any professional caregivers she encounters.

 The caregiver you hire for your elder must be qualified, trustworthy, and of high moral character.
 Sometimes this can be difficult to determine.
 A referral from a friend-of-a-friend-of-a-friend may pan out, or it may not.
 Finding a caregiver through a company with an established and rigorous screening process eliminates this worry.

 At a minimum, be sure your referral service verifies caregiving experience and employment history, as well as all health care licenses and higher education credentials.
 A background check is essential, and the most extensive vetting includes an FBI fingerprint check.
 Your referral agency should also verify references and interview all caregivers in-person.

 Be Ready to Respond

 Hopefully your senior will never encounter an abusive caregiver.
-But if you do suspect abuse, you should immediately report any concerns to your state’s Adult Protective Services program or the ombudsman at the long-term care facility where your senior lives.
+But if you do suspect abuse, you should immediately report any concerns to your local or state Adult Protective Services office or the ombudsman at the long-term care facility where your senior lives.
 You can also seek help through the Eldercare Locator.